Volunteer Project Ideas

 The projects below can be done at home by individuals or groups and then brought into the shelter when finished.
 Projects can be brought to the shelter anytime we are open for Adoptions and Viewing.
 If you have a sheet to track your service hours that you need to have signed, any of our Customer Service staff can sign this sheet for you when you drop off your project.

-- Collect food puzzle toys (like Kongs) to donate to an animal shelter or humane society.
+- Collect food puzzle toys (like Kongs) to donate.
 These durable dog toys are used to help reduce dogs’ stress and keep them engaged and happy while waiting for adoption!
 You can also collect delicious treats to go in the puzzle toys like peanut butter, soft smelly treats, etc.

 - Collect ping pong balls.